-The Plan's prospectus provides for the on demand cancellation of subscriptions/ agreements and it is therefore exposed to the liquidity risk of meeting subscriber withdrawals from the Plan.
+The Plan's prospectus provides for the on demand cancellation of subscriptions / agreements and it is therefore exposed to the liquidity risk of meeting subscriber withdrawals from the Plan.
 All other financial liabilities have a contractual repayment or maturity dates ranging from on demand to three months.

-The Plan mitigates its risk by requesting from the subscribers to the Plan to provide withdrawal written notices of at least 60 days which gives time to the Plan to gather the necessary amounts by selling investments.
-All investments are actively traded and the Plan can quickly liquidate a position on demand.
+The Plan mitigates its risk by requesting from the subscribers to the Plan to provide withdrawal written notices of at least 60 days which gives the Plan time to gather the necessary amounts by selling investments.
+All investments are traded in an active market and the Plan can quickly liquidate a position on demand.